Probing Atomic Higgs-like Forces at the Precision Frontier

 Combining Eq.~\eqref{eq:yeyn} with Eq.~\eqref{eq:Ynpeff}, one obtains a sensitivity to the fundamental Higgs-to-light-quark couplings of

 neglecting the subdominant heavy quarks contribution.

 Typical IS for clock transitions in Yb$^+$ are in the GHz range, for example~\cite{PhysRevA.85.012502}, while the experimental sensitivity is of $\mathcal{O}({\rm 0.1 Hz})$.
 Thus it is an important question to understand what is the expected size of the residual contributions from QED and the strong force, which were neglected in Eq.~\eqref{eq:Kingbasic}.
 In particular whether these contributions are sufficiently suppressed and at most $\mathcal{O}(10^{-9})$ relative to the leading terms.
 A parametric argument, in the non-relativistic limit, shows that non-linearities in a King plot induced by the nuclear effects are at least $10^{-14}$ and $10^{-10}$ smaller than the dominant IS contributions from FS and MS, respectively.
 We give below the general lines of the argument.
 First of all, observe that the IS is controlled by two small parameters: the difference of the electron reduced masses divided by their sum, $\approx (m_e/2m_p)(1/A-1/A') \simeq (A'-A)\varepsilon_{\mu}$ with $\varepsilon_{\mu}\sim10^{-8}$, and the change in nuclear rms charge radius divided by the ion size, $\langle \delta r^2 \rangle_{AA'}(\alpha m_e)^2\sim (A'-A) \varepsilon_r$ with $\varepsilon_r\sim10^{-11}$.
 The MS and FS in Eq.~\eqref{eq:Kingbasic} are linear in $\varepsilon_{\mu}$ and $\varepsilon_r$, respectively.
 Non-linear effects in the King plot could in principle arise at second order in these parameters, with size relative to the leading terms as large as $(A'-A)\varepsilon_{\mu}\gg 10^{-9}$.
 However, the ratio between the first and second order terms originating from the FS is independent of the transition up to corrections due to the overlap of the electron wave-function with the nucleus, resulting in an extra suppression of $\mathcal{O}(\varepsilon_r)$.
 Hence, non-linear effects from neglected FS corrections are at most $\mathcal{O}[(A'-A)^2\varepsilon_\mu^2)]\sim 10^{-14}$.
 There are other neglected effects from the specific MS. The leading contribution to the specific MS is $\mathcal{O}(m_e\mu_{AA'})$, while the sub-leading terms are $\mathcal{O}[\alpha^2 m_e^2(1/m_{A'}^2-1/m_A^2)]$~\cite{Palmer}.
 Therefore, non-linear effects from the MS are $\mathcal{O}[\alpha^2m_e(m_{A'}+m_A)/(m_Am_{A'})]\sim 10^{-10}$ level, which is small enough especially since the MS is typically sub-dominant to the FS for heavy nuclei~\cite{ISKing}.
-We conclude that the breaking of King's linearity from residual QED and nuclear corrections is negligible.
+The simple argument above suggests that the breaking of King's linearity from residual QED and nuclear corrections is negligible.
 A more rigorous check of the negligibility of residual QED corrections should be performed using advanced atomic structure many-body, relativistic, calculations.
+A first attempt in this direction~\cite{Flambaum:2017onb} recently evaluated the size non-linearities in the E2 and E3 transitions of Yb$^+$ to be $\mathcal{O}(2\,$kHz), which is larger than the above estimate by several orders of magnitude.
+This difference originates from an enhancement of the quadratic FS contribution due to many-body effects that happen to be particularly strong in the presence of several valence electrons.